Indian narrow-headed softshell turtle

-The Indian narrow-headed softshell turtle (Chitra indica), also known as the small-headed softshell turtle or the Indo-Gangetic softshell turtle, is an endangered species of softshell turtle native to waterways and rivers of the Indian subcontinent.
-It is very large (being one of the largest freshwater turtles), feeding on fish, frogs, worms, crustaceans and molluscs, and even the occasional swimming small rodent or other mammal.
-C. indica, like other softshell turtles, uses it flexible (and somewhat leathery) shell to dig itself deep into sandy lake and river bottoms; here, it patiently waits (with just its nose, mouth and eyes exposed) for potential prey to swim by.
-They will also ambush and chase their prey, depending on availability, the time of year, and size of the prey.
+The Indian narrow-headed softshell turtle (Chitra indica), also known commonly as the small-headed softshell turtle and the Indo-Gangetic softshell turtle, is an endangered species of softshell turtle in the family Trionychidae.
+The species is native to waterways and rivers of the Indian subcontinent.
+One of the largest freshwater turtles, it feeds on fish, frogs, worms, crustaceans and molluscs, and even the occasional swimming rodent or other small mammal.
+C. indica, like other softshell turtles, uses it flexible and leathery shell to dig itself deep into sandy lake and river bottoms; here, it patiently waits, with just its nose, mouth and eyes exposed, for potential prey to swim by.
+It will also ambush and chase its prey, depending on availability, the time of year, and size of the prey.
 In the past it was included as a subspecies of Chitra chitra, a species restricted to Southeast Asia using current taxonomy.

 Diagnostic characters

-This species is very large with a carapace up to 1.1 m.
+Chitra indica is very large with a straight-line carapace length of up to 1.1 m.